gomorpheus/morpheus-docs/infrastructure/storage/data_stores.rst

 Manage Permissions
 ^^^^^^^^^^^^^^^^^^

 From this view, users can manage permissions for any data store synced from integrated Clouds.
-This includes setting which Groups have access to the data store, and which Tenants have access.
+This includes setting which Groups have access to the data store.
 To edit data store permissions:

 - Navigate to Infrastructure > Storage > Data Stores
 - Click ACTIONS > Edit
 - **Groups:** Select "all" Groups or select specific Groups which should have access to the data store
-- **Tenants:** Primary Tenant users can opt to make the data store available to all Tenants (public visibility) or to selected Tenants (private visibility with specific Tenants selected).
-Subtenant users will only be able to make data stores visible to their own Tenant
 - **Active:** When marked, the data store is active and available for provisioning
 - Click :guilabel:`SAVE CHANGES`